swilson27/MREs_for_Chris/README.md

 git init
 # Commit the existing files so you can track your changes
 git add .
-git commit -m "Template from clbarnes/pymaid-template
+git commit -m "Template from navis-org/pymaid_template"
-Co-authored-by: Chris Barnes <cbarnes@mrc-lmb.cam.ac.uk>"

 # Ensuring that you are using a modern version of python (3.9, here), create and activate a virtual environment
 python3.9 -m venv --prompt "$PROJECT_NAME" venv